NightElfik/Mausr/README.md

   * Gradient descent with momentum, and
   * RProp- algorithm.
 * Standard back-propagation learning algorithm.
-  * Efficient vectorized and paralellized implementation.
+  * Efficient, vectorized, and paralellized implementation.
   * Regularization implemented to avoid overfitting.
 * Contains around 25 unit tests that ensure correctness of core components of training and evaluation algorithms.
-  * Also contains visual tests of optimization algorithms to ensure expected behavior.
+  * Also contains simple visual tests of optimization algorithms to ensure expected behavior.

 Main features of web interface
 -------------